whitneysteve/code-samples/README.md

 ## Postfix Calculator (Scala)

 A script to perform postfix calculations (addition, subtraction, division and multiplication) on the command line arguments.
 Written in Scala.

+## Promises (Javascript)

+Implement a simple Promise utility in Javascript.

 ## Socket Proxy (Java)